Swift-AI/Swift-AI/README.md

 Contributions to the project are welcome.
 Please review the [documentation](https://github.com/collinhundley/Swift-AI/tree/master/Documentation) before submitting a pull request, and strive to maintain consistency with the structure and formatting of existing code.
 Official guidelines with more details will be provided soon.

 ## Contact
-I develop iOS apps, and have experience in engineering.
+I do all things Swift - from cloud technologies to iOS apps.
 You can reach me here:

 ![Email](https://github.com/collinhundley/Swift-AI/blob/master/SiteAssets/Email.png?raw=true)

+## Become a Sponsor

+Due to recent interest, we're now accepting corporate sponsorships.
+If your company is interested in becoming a sponsor, contact me at the address above.

 ## Care Enough to Donate?

-Take a little, give a little.
-More donations = less contract work = more time building great open-source projects!

->**What good will my money do?**

-Your donation will help a college student get through school, and give you a warm, fuzzy feeling.
-Every contribution is appreciated.
+Everyone needs to eat, and our amazing supporters are what have made Swift AI possible.

+Your donation will help continue the development of open-source machine learning technologies, benefitting millions of users worldwide!

 [![Donate](https://github.com/collinhundley/Swift-AI/blob/master/SiteAssets/DonateButton.png?raw=true)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=3FCBZ7MXZJFG2&lc=US&item_name=Swift%20AI&currency_code=USD&bn=PP%2dDonationsBF%3aDonateButton%2epng%3fraw%3dtrue%3aNonHosted)